 This camera takes a full range of EF-S lenses which are smaller, lighter, and more affordable than full-sized EF lenses.
 The Rebel SL1 can also take your existing EF lenses, or any other brand of lens that has a Canon mount on it.

 It's a good strategy to wait for a year or two after a new camera is released to get a good price.
-The SL1 was released in 2013.
-You are at the best time to get yours right now.
+The SL1 was released in 2013, so it's now been over 10 years since it was released.
+You've now reached a time when you're only going to find used Canon SL1s to buy.

 This is a full featured, DSLR, with interchangeable lenses, with multiple automatic and manual settings, capable of taking spectacular photographs.
 It's a recent offering that's followed a long history of technology improvements that give you, the creative photographer, lots of options on how you want to create photos.